Language can be learned but will and determination cannot. It has to come from the heart. It has to be natural.

 The world was all ears to Teresita Senn “Winwyn” Marquez at the 2017 Reina HispanoAmericana Coronation Night.
 For a woman who wears many hats, dubbed as multi-achiever, and consistently reaching the top rank in various fields, let’s get to know this homegrown Southville alumna.

-“Determination has to be natural,” indeed, for Winwyn who is determined to explore her opportunities be it for leisure or work.
+“Determination has to be natural,” indeed, for Winwyn who is determined to explore her opportunities be it for personal and professional growth.
 Having joined Southville International School and Colleges (SISC) at the age of five, she has grown as globally competent as her alma mater is today.
 She grew up at the time Southville was young yet fiercely navigating its way to the global scene as a top international school.
 With the environment Winwyn grew up in, she was unstoppable as a familiar face in most school activities and gatherings.
 “I would say that I just really loved joining Southville activities which were my foundation for becoming a well-adjusted person and developing an interest to put myself out there and discover my purpose in life,” Winwyn shared in an interview.

 Among those activities, Winwyn fell in love with SPORTS the most and worked on her physical wellness as she grew older.
-She learned in her early years the significance of “play”for a child and the values she would bring later on in her life.
+She learned in her early years the significance of “play” for a developing child and the values she would bring later on in her life.
 This MILO awardee also shared, “I’m the type who keeps moving,” more so, the type who keeps moving up the ladder of success.

 Winwyn further explored at some point and braved unfamiliar towns, borders, and countries which all turned her into a perfectly shaped woman at full length.
 Yet in the hindsight of a peculiar success not just being recognized but being THE BEST in most competitions she joined, Winwyn’s heart has always belonged to Southville.
 “No matter where I go, I would always go back to Southville.
 I don’t know why but it always feels like HOME,” she concurred.